And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 Here is another testimony of an old WWII veteran:

 You ain't seen nothing yet".
 Born in 1922 I remember the `Great Depression` vividly.
 It has shaped my entire life.
 I lived in a small local shop located about one mile from a large shipyard.

 In 1929 everyone was unemployed without any cash or sustenance.
-However no-one had personal debt.
-There were no robberies because no-one had anything worth stealing, That depression lasted until 1937 when rearmament became necessary.
-Apart from our first house purchased in 1950 I have never had any loans or personal debt.
+However, no one had personal debt.
+There were no robberies because no one had anything worth stealing, That depression lasted until 1937 when rearmament became necessary.
+Apart from our first house purchased in 1950, I have never had any loans or personal debt.
 Today I see similarities except that most people have huge personal debt I hate being a pessimist but can visualize the coming depression to last for many years or cumulating into WW3.
 I just hope that my predictions are incorrect.
-I was born in a depression and guess that I am to die in a depression.
+I was born during a depression and guess that I am to die in a depression.
 Sad!

-I could write so much about this subject but will spare readers such doom and gloom.
+I could write so much about this subject but will spare readers such as doom and gloom.